Posted Jan. 30, 2018

-If you've done just a little bit of research, then you'll probably read about how tough the course is and yes, it is a lot of work, but it’s worth it.
-So, what's it really like to study a PGCE?
+If you've done a little bit of research into PGCE study, you'll probably have read about how tough the course is!
+It’s true that it’s a lot of work, but it’s also worth the effort.

 Is there a difference between primary and secondary level PGCE courses?